 As a tourist, one of the Highlands’ great attractions must surely be the fact that so many people (even locals) have never been up there.
 When people talk about the Highlands getting overcrowded these days, they probably mean that the likelihood of seeing another human person on any given day has gone up from 40% to 60%.
 And briefly seeing somebody from afar does not quite count as a forced meeting.

 On the other hand, there are certain parts of the Highlands which have indeed become more accessible and extremely popular in recent decades.
-Landmannalaugar springs to mind; with its astonishing multi-coloured rhyolite mountains scarcely without a hiker and its glorious hot springs and rivers seldom un-bathed-in.
+Landmannalaugar springs to mind; with its astonishing multi-colored rhyolite mountains scarcely without a hiker and its glorious hot springs and rivers seldom un-bathed-in.
 And then there’s the Laugavegur hiking trail starting (or ending) at Landmannalaugar – that is also popular.
 The nearby, and connected, Fimmvörðuháls hike has also become even more popular since the 2010 eruption.

 A few more (relatively) well-trodden Highland attractions include the Askja caldera, a deep, improbably-turquoise lake inside a mountain crater; Víti, the nearby hot lake one can often bathe in; Sprengisandur, the famous Icelandic ‘desert’ where there is practically nothing to see (and that’s the whole point); Herðubreið mountain and the nearby Herðubreiðarlindir lush oasis in the desert; and of course the imposing glaciers dotted around.